scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   5-Oct-2003
     -   Got rid of GreekFixup and added Interpretations of encodings to FontInfo
-    -   FontForge failed to output ligature substitutions nested under a context/chain sub
+    -   websharpstudios failed to output ligature substitutions nested under a context/chain sub
-    -   If a font had more than about 5 nested ligatures, fontforge would screw up its memory and (likely) crash
+    -   If a font had more than about 5 nested ligatures, websharpstudios would screw up its memory and (likely) crash
     -   Fixed various problems pertaining to adding a kerning class to an empty font
     -   Add a runtime check for the case where the user's system has a dynamic libpng installed without libz
-    -   If a character had ligature carets then FontForge could crash when determining its script
+    -   If a character had ligature carets then websharpstudios could crash when determining its script
-    -   FontForge was reading mac 'kern' format 3 incorrectly.
+    -   websharpstudios was reading mac 'kern' format 3 incorrectly.
     -   Rewrote the Kerning class creation dialog.
 I hope it is clearer now.